Lyme Regis: Culture and media

 The museum stands on the site of Mary Anning's birthplace and family shop off Bridge Street, holding a collection of local memorabilia, historical items and exhibits to explain the local geological and palaeontological treasures.
 It was formerly known as the Philpot Museum.
 Set into the pavement outside the museum is an example of Coade stone work, in the form of ammonites, reflecting the palaeontology for which the town is famous.
 It commemorates Eleanor Coade, who had an 18th-century artificial stone factory in London and a seaside home, Belmont House, in the town.

 The Dinosaurland Fossil Museum is in the former church where Mary Anning was baptised.

 Thanksgiving Day has been held since Parliament decreed, at the end of the English Civil War, as a day of celebration and prayer in Lyme to mark its victory over the long siege of the town by Royalist forces.
 The celebration includes residents dressed in period costume to parade through the streets.

 Annual events include the Lyme Regis Carnival and Regatta, the Lyme Regis Fossil Festival (in conjunction with the London Natural History Museum), and Mary Anning Day.
 The traditional conger cuddling event takes place during Lifeboat Week.
 The carnival and regatta, organised by volunteers, take place over a week in August, as does the Lyme Regis Gig Club regatta.

 Bonfire night celebrations include a torchlight procession, a bonfire on the beach and a firework display.
 A Christmas Tree Festival has more than 30 trees decorated and displayed in Lyme Regis Baptist Church.
 An Easter bonnet parade takes place in the town on Easter Sunday.
 A May Day fête features stalls and entertainment from various groups in Lyme.

 Lyme Regis is the home of B Sharp, a music charity for young people.
 It runs music workshops, performances and training, and signposts progression routes beyond B Sharp.
 It also runs an annual Busking Festival open to all performing artists, now in May, and an open air "Big Mix" festival in July to present music-making by young people.

 The Marine Theatre, operated by the charity Lymearts Community Trust, stages a variety of live events.

 In 2012 graffiti artist Banksy stenciled an origami crane on a wall adjacent to the River Lym at the intersection of Mill and Coombe Streets.

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Stockland Hill TV transmitter and the local relay transmitter situated in Charmouth.

+Local radio stations are BBC Radio Solent, Heart West, Wessex FM, and Lyme Bay Radio, a community based station.

+The town is served by the local newspaper, Bridport & Lyme Regis News.